embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 - Arduino IDE  2.3.6
 - Linux Mint

-If you’re using a different board, IDE version, or operating system - don’t worry!
+If you’re using a different board, IDE version, or operating system — don’t worry!
 You can still follow along.
 Some details may just look a little different on your setup.
 {{< /admonition >}}

 ## What you will learn?
 After reading this article, you will:
-- Understand the standard build flow used in embedded development,
+- understand the standard build flow in embedded software development,
-- Learn which additional steps the Arduino IDE performs on top of it.
+- learn which additional steps the Arduino IDE performs on top of it.

 ## Let's start!

 Let's build a sketch together and go step by step along the build process.

-### Building a sketch
+### Build an example sketch
 Open your Arduino IDE and pick the right board from **Select Board** menu.
 In my case it's **Arduino UNO R4 WiFi**.